syncfusion-content/asp.netmvc-docs/aspnetmvc/Accordion/Getting-Started.md

-> Note: EnableMultipleOpenproperty is false by default.
+N> EnableMultipleOpenproperty is false by default.

 You can also open all the panels during initialization using the SelectedItems property of the Accordion control.
 The following code sample illustrates the opening of multiple tabs by passing the tab index values of tab.